-A completed copy of the Stage 2 application cover sheet.
+- A completed copy of the Stage 2 application cover sheet.
 This sets out the title of the proposed module, a brief abstract (max.
 250 words) and the details of the proposed QDT head.
-It also includes space to declare whether the application is for a new or repeat module and whether the team is applying for 15 or 30 items.

-• The main section of the application (maximum 20 sides A4).
+It also includes space to declare whether the application is for a new or repeat module. - The main section of the application (maximum 20 sides A4).
 There is no formal application form but please refer to the guidance in Section 3 for suggested sections to include.
 Applications should be submitted as PDFs.
 The application should be written in Arial font size 11 pt and include 2cm page margins.
 All pages should be numbered.